 Let me say a couple of things to help you understand where I’m coming from.
 There are a couple of principles that govern my approach.

-1. I claim full artistic license
+1. I claim full artistic freedom

 I do not consider myself a great artist.
 I may never be famous, or very successful, or very wealthy.